-At the time, in addition to the daughter in the hospital, we had three other young children and an 8-week old newborn, so the girl’s Dad held down the fort at home, and the baby and I slept at the hospital and rarely left.
+At the time, in addition to nine-year old Gracie, we had four other young children, including an eight-week old newborn.
+While the girls’ father held down the fort at home, Baby Em and I slept and lived at the hospital with Gracie.
 I survived the first week almost entirely on saltine crackers and Jello Pudding cups from the ICU refrigerator.

-- 1 lb ground beef
+- 1 lb ground beef or ground turkey

 - 2 Tbls olive oil

-- 1 small yam peeled and cut into 1/4 inch cubes
+- 1 small yam peeled and diced ¼"

-- 1 large onion chopped fine
+- 1 large onion minced

-- 1 lb mushrooms coarsely chopped
+- 1 lb mushrooms chopped

 - Salt and black pepper to taste

 - 5 Tbsp flour (I use Wondra to avoid clumping)

 - 1 Tbsp ketchup or more if needed

-- 1/2 cup heavy whipping cream
+- ½ cup heavy whipping cream

-- 1 3/4 cup vegetable broth
+- 1 ¾ cup vegetable broth

 - 2 Tbsp Worcestershire sauce

-- 2 Tbsp fresh thyme finely chopped
+- 2 Tbsp fresh thyme chopped

-- 1/2 lb sweet potatoes peeled and cut into 1-inch cubes
+- ½ lb sweet potatoes peeled and cut into 1-inch cubes

 - 2 Tbsp butter

-- 1/2 cup heavy whipping cream
+- ½ cup heavy whipping cream

 - Salt and freshly ground black pepper to taste